ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

 `A by avg` - The value of A calculated from fitting averaged data sets.

-`k*t by avg` - The value of k t calculated from fitting averaged data sets.
+`k*t by avg` - The value of k&ast;t calculated from fitting averaged data sets.

 `A st. dev` - The standard deviation of A calculated from the values fit to multiple replicates.